dnhuang/game-projects/README.md

 For the start of this project, I just want to first figure out how to scrape the data first.
 But my vision for this project is to eventually turn this into a tool where I can select a *set of substats* and return a set of character(s) that can use these stats.
 The benefits are twofold; it would helper determine if a gear is worth upgrading AND catch those *odd* or *rare* substat combinations that are used by very nice characters.
 Maybe one day when I actually put in the effort to learn web development I can create an interactable UI, allowing me to just *click* on things.
 But until then, I will be working with a spread sheet and the trusty `ctrl` - `f`.

+**UPDATE:**

-Encountered a very interesting bug while scraping data.
-My intuition is there's some weird anti-scraping mechanism in place for the site.
-Will probably put project on pause until then.
+Unfortunately encountered a very interesting blocker while scraping data.
+My intuition that there's some weird anti-scraping mechanism in place for the site was partially correct.
+See `scraper.ipynb` for a more detailed explanation.
+But for now, project has been put on pause.
+Regardless, it was still fun.